 If my child decided to go back to the public school system, will he/she be accepted?
 Will Keystone credits transfer?

 The Keystone School's middle and high school programs are accredited by the AdvancED/Northwest Association of Accredited Schools, as well as the Middle States Association of Colleges and Schools.
-This means that our program meets the academic and administrative standards required for admission to colleges and universities, and for transfer to other high schools.
-Keystone National High School is also licensed by the Pennsylvania Department of Education, Board of Private Licensed Schools.
+This means that these programs meet the academic and administrative standards required for admission to colleges and universities, and for transfer to other high schools.
+Keystone's high school program is also licensed by the Pennsylvania Department of Education, Board of Private Licensed Schools.
 This allows the school to grant high school diplomas that are recognized by colleges, universities, military organizations, and employers.

 Although students rarely have any problem transferring Keystone credits back to their local high school, Keystone cannot guarantee that every credit will transfer back to every high school.
 Should you have a doubt, you should contact your local school official directly or contact Keystone to work with you and your local school officials to determine acceptance of Keystone credits.